 To transform when you are not where you want to be is easier said than done.
 If it were so easy, we all would be functioning at our peak performance all the time.
 Are you there yet?

 What makes me qualified to write about this?
 Well, this could be a book.
-In fact, I’m earnestly writing it right now.
+In fact, I’m earnestly writing that book right now.
 But, in the dedicated yet small space of this post, I want to share with you that my entire life is based on this very thing.
 I transformed, and you can, too.
-I have not been where I wanted to be at various points of my life for decades.
+In fact, I have not been where I wanted to be at various points of my life for decades.
 I even gave into the false narrative that I am unworthy of greatness.
 Talk about self-sabotage.
 Yucko.